RTS-SYSU/pDAG-simulator/README.md

 All results will be copied to the `result/` folder on your host.

+> Note that when the corresponding data file does not exist, experimental result charts can also be drawn, and the corresponding data will not be displayed on the chart or table.

 ### 🧹 Clean Up

-To stop and remove the container:
+To stop and remove the container and the built image:

 ```bash
 sudo ./run.sh clean